 I’ve been to Greece twice.
 Once in 1982 with my parents as a break from university.
 The second time was in 2004 to work for the Athens Olympics, preparing the Millennium Choir for the ceremonies there.
 I also spent 3 weeks in Vouliagmeni with my family on holiday.

 Tell us about the musical journey of George Ellis, what music were you involved with as a child & what led to your decision to become a conductor?

-My parents took my brothers and I to music lessons when we were young.
-After a few months my brothers stopped but I couldn’t get enough.
+My parents took my brothers and me to music lessons when we were young.
+After a few months, my brothers stopped but I couldn’t get enough.
 I kept learning and by the time I got to high school, I made some friends who could also play music.
 We formed a band and I learned about chords and harmony, playing guitar and piano when composing music for them.
 I then went to the Sydney Conservatorium of Music to do an Undergraduate Degree in Music where Conducting was a mandatory subject.
 The subject excited me and my lecturer encouraged me to go overseas.
-I went to the University of Colorado in the USA where I gained a scholarship to do a Masters Degree in Conducting.
+I went to the University of Colorado in the USA where I gained a scholarship to do a Masters's Degree in Conducting.
 I then entered some competitions here in Australia after which I was hired by orchestras to work for them.